-The center's multidisciplinary team is staffed by faculty surgeons of the Emory University School of Medicine, Grady nurses, and such specialists as physical therapists, social workers, psychologists, occupational therapists, dietitians, and chaplains.
+The Burn Center's multidisciplinary team is staffed by faculty surgeons of the Emory University School of Medicine, Grady nurses, and such specialists as physical therapists, social workers, psychologists, occupational therapists, dietitians, and chaplains.

-For the most detailed and comprehensive information on the center, please visit the officlal Grady Burn Center website.
+For the most detailed and comprehensive information on the center, please visit the official Grady Burn Center website.

 The Grady Burn Center provides Emory's general surgery residents with the opportunity to participate in the assessment and resuscitation of burn patients, burn wound management, skin grafting, reconstruction, and long-term follow-up care.
 The center also offers a one-year burn fellowship.

-Dr. Walter Ingram of the Emory Department of Surgery has directed the center since 1992.
-Presiding over a program that has grown to admitting over 500 burn patients per year and provides the vast majority of pediatric burn care in Georgia, Dr. Ingram has dedicated himself to fine-tuning the center's capabilities through standardizing wound care protocols, expanding hydrotherapy facilities, upgrading and refining pain control processes, and initiating services for patients with complex wound problems secondary to burns.
-Dr. Juvonda Hodge joined Dr. Ingram as assistant medical director of the center in 2014.
+Until his untimely passing in July 2022, Dr. Walter Ingram had been the medical director of the Burn Center since 1992.
+He presided over a program that grew to treating more than 3,500 adult and pediatric burn patients per year, and dedicated himself to fine-tuning the center's capabilities through standardizing wound care protocols, expanding hydrotherapy facilities, upgrading and refining pain control processes, and initiating services for patients with complex wound problems secondary to burns.

 Under Dr. Ingram's leadership, the center nearly doubled in size, maintained its status as the only comprehensive burn center in Atlanta, and became one of the most highly rated burn programs in the country.